DevTeymur/Weighted-Interval-Scheduling/README.md

-# Algorithms for Decision Support - Job Scheduling Project
+# Algorithms for Decision Support - Weighted Job Scheduling Algorithms

 A comprehensive implementation and comparison of offline and online algorithms for the **Job Scheduling with Time Windows and Penalties** problem.